C2SM/c2sm.github.io/docs/models/icon/probtest.md

 ### When Setting Up ICON from Scratch
-Add a TOML configuration to run the probtest container (this requires setting `EDF_PATH` to your current directory):
+Add a TOML configuration to run the probtest container in your ICON root directory (this requires setting the `EDF_PATH` to your *current directory* = *ICON root directory*):
 ```console
 PROBTEST_TAG=$(cat run/tolerance/PROBTEST_TAG)
 echo "image = 'c2sm/probtest:${PROBTEST_TAG}'" > probtest.toml